chocolateboy/wireless/README.md

 Rather than wiring these dependencies together manually, service locators allow them to be registered and retrieved in a declarative way.
-This is similar to the difference between imperative build tools like Ant or Gulp and declarative build tools like Make or Rake, which allow prerequisites to be acquired on-demand, without micromanaging their construction or connections.
+This is similar to the difference between imperative build tools like Ant or Gulp, and declarative build tools like Make or Rake, which allow prerequisites to be acquired without micromanaging their construction or connections.

 # VERSION